Understanding: Music Clubs #2 – The Eagles, Mariah Carey

 I) Columbia House Availability

-Considering the ferocious debates between fans of all divas, it had to be expected to see Mariah Carey heavily bashed for having two Diamond albums, representing more than 10 million albums sold in the US, nowhere near 10 million registered sales as per Soundscan automatic system.
+Considering the ferocious debates between fans of divas online, it had to be expected to see Mariah Carey heavily bashed for having two Diamond albums, representing more than 10 million albums sold in the US, nowhere near 10 million registered sales as per Soundscan automatic system.

-Those albums are 1993 set Music Box and 1995 effort Daydream, both certified 10xPlatinum and both under 8 million units scanned.
-They do appear inside BMG list, at 7-800,000 units each, but their Soundscan plus BMG sales are still respectively 2 million and 1,5 million short of 10 million.
+These albums are 1993 set Music Box and 1995 effort Daydream, both certified 10xPlatinum and both under 8 million units scanned.
+They do appear inside the BMG club list, at 7-800,000 units each, but their Soundscan plus BMG sales are still respectively 2 million and 1.5 million short of 10 million.

-Below is the list of her albums up to 1997, comparing certifications to Soundscan sales on a no brainer way, without caring about dates or whatever:
+Below is the list of her albums up to 1997, comparing certifications to Soundscan sales on a no brainer way, without caring about dates whatsoever:

 Album – Certified Units – Scanned Sales